1,380 related texts · Page 1 of 29

 (Exodus 19:20) "And the L–rd descended upon Mount Sinai": I might think that the "Glory" itself descended on Mount Sinai.
 It is, therefore, written (Ibid.
 20:19) "that from the hea...

-According to Legends of the Jews, as retold by Rabbi Louis Ginzberg, that’s pretty much what happened when the Ten Commandments were given.
-When the first commandment, Anochi Hashe...
+As retold by Rabbi Louis Ginzberg, that’s pretty much what happened when the Ten Commandments were given.
+When the first commandment, Anochi Hashem Elokecha – "I am the Lord your G...

 The Hebrew Bible says God "descended upon" Mount Sinai in fire (Exodus 19:18).
 Targum Onkelos will not allow God to descend.
 He writes: "God became revealed upon it in fire."
 The m...